MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 ![Firewall in a substation](https://upload.wikimedia.org/wikipedia/commons/3/3c/Firewall_Electrical_Substation.jpg)

 While these firewalls are "cool", we are interesting in a different kind of firewall.
 The ones that protect internal networks from external networks.
 These kinds of firewalls allow us to control the flow of information across networks.
+Firewalls, __minimize__ the number of ways the internal networks and computers can be exploited.
+They allow having __least functionality__ by turning off ports that are not needed.
+Firewalls can also drop network traffic that does not conform to expected patterns.

 ![network firewalls](../img/firewall/networkfirewall.png)